Zyren-Lab/KSwitch/README.md

 KSwitch solves this by providing a **GUI-based**, lightweight, and privacy-focused backup solution built with **Kotlin Compose Multiplatform**.

 Unlike other tools, KSwitch is **Agentless**: it works purely via ADB (Android Debug Bridge) and does not require installing any suspicious APKs on your phone.
 It uses advanced internal queries to replicate the "Smart Switch" experience — categorizing your data, preserving directory structures, and backing up installed applications.
+# ⚠️ Note

+This is an early version of the project.
+You may encounter some bugs or incomplete features.
+We are actively working on improvements and fixes.

 # Features

 ### Core Capabilities:
-- **🐧 Linux Native:** Built for KDE/GNOME.
+- **🐧 Linux Native:** Built for KDE/GNOME/Arch.
 No Wine, No Electron, No Heavy VMs.
 - **⚡ Smart Scanning Engine:** Uses direct `ContentProvider` queries (like the official tool) to find media in milliseconds, skipping recursive folder scanning.
 - **🔌 Agentless Architecture:** Just enable USB Debugging.
 No root required.
 - **📂 Structure Preservation:** Mirrors your phone's directory tree exactly on your PC for easy manual access.